cuthbertLab/music21j/README.md

 * [Vexflow] - music notation in HTML5
 * [MIDI.js] - audio processing of MIDI
-* [Jazzsoft] - plug-in for accessing MIDI in the browser.
+* [Jazzsoft] - plug-in for accessing MIDI in the browser in the absence of WebMIDI Api.
 * [require.js] - method for loading multiple modules in the browser and managing dependencies.
 * [jQuery] - easy manipulation of HTML DOM.
 * [qUnit] - testing framework